International Housewares Association Recognizes The Future Of Home Innovation With 32nd Annual Student Design Competition

 David Griffin, Junior, Western Washington University – Helios

-Griffin’s Helios is an inflatable heating module that allows users to prepare and keep meals warm while on the go, preserving food quality and taste.
+Griffin’s Helios is an induction heating module that allows users to prepare and keep meals warm while on the go, preserving food quality and taste.
 The innovative system provides a portable and efficient solution for travelers, campers and busy professionals seeking hot meals without traditional kitchen appliances like microwaves.

 Griffin was awarded the Grand Prize of $3,500.